-CIS, more specifically, Japanese and foreign limited partnerships are commonly used for private equity funds.
-Typically, a Japanese limited partnership (toshi jigyo yugen sekinin kumiai) is formed pursuant to the Limited Partnership Act ("Japanese Limited")
+CIS - more specifically, Japanese and foreign limited partnerships - are commonly used for private equity funds.
+Typically, a Japanese limited partnership (toshi jigyo yugen sekinin kumiai) is formed pursuant to the Limited Partnership Act ("Japanese Limited Partnership").

-Partnership").
 A Japanese Limited Partnership must consist of at least two partners: a general partner as a sponsor of the partnership; and a limited partner as an investor in the partnership.

-2.2 Please describe the limited liability of investors.
+2.2 Please describe the limited liability of investors in respect of different legal structures and fund types (e.g. PE funds and LPACs).